LunaticInAHat/liboodle/README.md

         M -= sz
 ```

 The parameter `MZ` is best described as the "lower bound of z" -- the lowest value of `z` that would have resulted in decoding the same symbol as the previously-peeked `z` actually resulted in (this statement may become more clear after reading the description of the Symbol-Coding layer).
-In the terms of arithmetic coder, this is the cumulative frequency of all symbols preceding the decoded symbol.
+In the terms of an arithmetic coder, this is the cumulative frequency of all symbols preceding the decoded symbol.

 The parameter `SPN` is the "span of z", which is the fixed-point span that `z` occupied in the interval [0.0, 1.0); in the terms of an arithmetic coder, this would be the frequency of `z`.